 - writing assignments on aspects of subject teaching and Professional Studies

-These learning activities will help you to develop a toolkit of knowledge and skills, ensuring you are well prepared to tackle challenges and opportunities throughout your training and your career.
+These activities will help you to develop a toolkit of knowledge and skills, ensuring you are well prepared to tackle challenges and opportunities throughout your training and your career.
 An environment in which to develop as a dynamic and inspirational drama teacher.

 More information about this course